Top 13 Examples of High-Converting Checkout Page Design in 2024: Desktop and Mobile

 2- Nike Checkout Page

-This platform also has a three-step checkout page with a minimal design.
+This platform also has a three-step checkout page with a minimalist approach in mind.
 Whenever you fill a field, you’ll see a green checkmark if the input is acceptable or an error message if not.

 Nike checkout page